TosbackCgusBridge-Bot/CGUs-versions/Bored/Privacy Policy.md

+mlns="http://www.w3.org/1999/xhtml" xml:lang="en">.

-BORED.COM   Follow @boredcom
+Bored?
+Play Free Games, Fun Stuff to do @bored.com BORED.COM   Follow @boredcom

-*   Home
-*   Popular
+*   Popular Games
 *   Stickman
 *   Shooting
 *   Puzzle
 *   Escape
+*   Point &.
+Click
-*   Mobile Games
+*   Girls

-Top Rated Fun Dumb Humor Animations Point &.
-Click Strategy Action Girls Games Privacy Policy
+Funny Pictures Animations Top Rated Games Fun Sites Dumb Sites Humor Sites Strategy Action Privacy Policy

 We value the trust you place in us and we are committed to safeguarding your privacy.
 Bored.com ("Bored" or the "Site") is operated by Bored.com Ltd ("we", "us" or "Bored") and is designed to be a fun and entertaining free computer gaming site.